-In utero the fetus is protected by the mother antibodies.
-The immune system is tolerant to the mother’s antibodies.
+In utero the fetus is protected by the mother's antibodies.

-At birth, the body is exposed to a very hostile environment, whilst the immune system is not mature.
-Fortunately some antibodies (IgA) are still provided to the newborn by the mother via her milk.
+At birth, the body is exposed to infections, while the immune system is not mature yet.
+Fortunately some antibodies, the immunoglobulins A (IgA), are still provided to the newborn by the mother via her milk.

-The defense of the newborn relies mainly on the innate system, although neutrophils response is weak.
-The adaptive immune system is very tolerant to foreign antigens it fails to recognize.
+The defense of the newborn relies mainly on the innate system, even though neutrophils response is weak.
+The adaptive immune system is very tolerant to foreign antigens it often fails to recognize.
 It does not produce potent IgG antibodies.

 Overtime the immune system matures and strengthens.

-But as there are some major individual variations in the speed of maturation, it is very difficult to define the optimal moment for vaccination.
-This is the reason why younger pets are vaccinated several times within a short period of time.
+But as there are some major individual variations in the speed of the immune system maturation, it is very difficult to define the optimal moment for vaccination.
+This is why younger pets are vaccinated several times within the very first months of life.

 Immune system when aging

-Similarly, almost symmetrically, the immune system weakens in aging population.
+Similarly, almost symmetrically, the immune system weakens in aging pets.

-Nevertheless, with time, the adaptive has built up a strong database of antigens, and is able to recognize easily many pathogens.
+With time, the adaptive system has built up a strong database of antigens, and is able to recognize easily many pathogens.